tankibaj/alpine-whale/README.md

 # Alpine-Whale
 Alpine-Whale is a lightweight Docker image based on Alpine Linux, featuring a custom prompt with a whale emoji.
-It includes Bash, Vim, and a colorful prompt with customizable colors for the username, hostname, path, arrow, and dollar sign.
+It includes Bash, Vim, and a colorful prompt.

 ### Getting Started
 To use the alpine-whale Docker image with kubectl in a Kubernetes environment, you need to have Docker and Kubernetes tools installed on your system.
 Follow these steps to get started: